1Centre for Cognition, Donders Institute for Brain, Cognition and Behaviour, Radboud University Nijmegen, 6500 GL Nijmegen, the Netherlands.

 Clinical psychologists have reported that, unfortunately, non-compliance with homework as part of cognitive-behavioral therapy is a common phenomenon in clinical practice.
 This is problematic because research has shown that homework compliance is positively associated with reduced symptom severity.

 Treatment non-adherence is a common problem in patients suffering from depression or schizophrenia.
 In cases of schizophrenia, poor adherence to medication and psychosocial treatment are prevalent and increase the probability of relapse and re-hospitalization.
 In their review of 39 studies published in English since 1980 and specifically examining risk factors for medication non-adherence, Lacro et al. pointed out that in those studies, the mean rate of non-adherence to medication for patients with schizophrenia was 41%.
 Moreover, in their systematic review of 103 studies on adherence to treatment by patients with psychosis, Nosé et al. reported a mean rate of failure to keep scheduled follow-up appointments of 24% in patients with psychoses.
-Rates of treatment dropout are reported less often; the figures for this range from 20-56% in patients with schizophrenia.[12-14] In patients with depression, the severity of the disorder has been associated with treatment dropout in some studies, but not in all.
+Rates of treatment dropout are reported less often; the figures for this range from 20% to 56% in patients with schizophrenia.[12-14] In patients with depression, the severity of the disorder has been associated with treatment dropout in some studies, but not in all.
 Agreeing with Last et al. Leserman indicated that patients with depression were less likely to adhere to a treatment program than patients without depression and experienced worse outcomes in health.

 Schizophrenia and depression are both seemingly dropout-prone disorders,[18,19] but which specific factors can be related to the non-adherence to treatment in patients with either condition is arguable.
 An association between less severe psychiatric symptoms and better treatment adherence was found, and both the severity of the disease and the patient’s attitude towards the prescribed medication were found to be related to adherence in patients with schizophrenia.
 In this case, the severity was found to correlate negatively with treatment adherence while the patient’s attitude towards the prescribed medication was found to correlate positively with treatment adherence.